akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ## Firestore JavaScript client could provide `Date`s?

 Timestamps in the Firestore data are provided as: `{ seconds: int, nanos: int }`.

-There is a native JavaScript presentation for dates, `Date`, and the Firebase client provide `.toDate()` method for converting to it.
+There is a native JavaScript presentation for dates, `Date`, and the Firebase client provides `.toDate()` method for converting to it.

 But why is this not made automatically?
-What would be the use case that needs something other than a normal `Date`?
+What would be the use case that needs "more resolution" than a normal `Date`?

+Are the timestamps even having more than 1ms resolution?
+Firebase docs suggest this, but let's see on server timestamps.

+>tbd.
+Check some server-timestamp fields (in code); what are the `nanos` values for them?

+For a document database (not real time database) I don't see a reason for sub-1ms resolution.

-It would make sense that the client provides such data, automatically, in the normal abstraction of the platform.
+It would make sense that the client provides such data in the normal abstraction of the platform.
 Now the application code must convert individual fields.

 Two ways to make such a change:

 1. Derive from `Date` (or make a class that behaves the same), and have it also provide the `.seconds` and `.nanos` for backwards compatibility.
-2. Have a global switch somewhere (initialization of the `.firebase.firestore`?), so application programmers can select the "old" or the "native" way.
+2. Have a global switch somewhere (initialization of the `.firebase.firestore`?), so application programmers can select the "old" or the "JavaScript" way.

-## Firestore emulator does not detect changes via symbolic links

-This is a minor thing, and can be simply mentioned in the documents.

-The change detection of the Rules file does not work, if the file (mentioned in `firebase.json`) is a symbolic link (8.6.0, macOS).

 ## Firebase emulator configuration from a `.js` file